TeamFleet/WhoCallsTheFleet-Yuubari/docs/updates/1.0.0/en.md

     * Add quick check for equipment set (eg. AACI, Night battle)
   * Folder for List view
   * API for importing build and full documents support
-* Akashi's Arsenal
-  * New: Filter for screw number in weekday view.

 ## On the Horizon